-- a) Previous recent flooding experience (2019-2021)

-- b) Gender

-- c) Trust attitudes

-- d) City block connected to drainage canals

-- e) Timing of data collection (Pictures and SAR data are collected across different moments during the wet season.
+- a) Previous recent flooding experience (2019-2021) - b) Gender - c) City block connected to drainage canals - d) Timing of data collection (Pictures and SAR data are collected across different moments during the wet season.
 Given the variability and uncertainty in rainfall, it is relevant to look at treatment effects at different moments in time.)